 Rapid Naming Dyslexia

-People with Rapid Naming Dyslexia have difficulty saying the names of colours, numbers, and letters.
-This type of Dyslexia may be linked to both reading pace and language processing.
-Some symptoms may include the following:
+People with rapid naming dyslexia face difficulties with quickly saying and remembering names.
+For example, they may struggle to remember the name of different colours, numbers, and letters.
+This type of dyslexia is linked to both reading pace and language processing.

 - Difficulty remembering words